Why Does My Search Engine Keep Changing To Bing? (Solved)

 Typically, when your search engine changes to another provider, it results from malware.
 It happens when you download and install free software from the Internet that contains unwanted programs.
 This type of malicious software can change your homepage and search engine without your permission.

-We all have been there before.
-You sit down at your computer, open up your web browser, and type in a search query only to find that your default search engine has been changed without your knowledge or consent.
-This can be frustrating, especially if you prefer the old search engine.
-So, what causes this to happen, and how can you fix it?
+We’ve all been there.
+You sit at your computer, open your browser, and discover your default search engine has changed without your consent.
+This is frustrating, especially if you liked the previous one.
+So, what causes this and how can you fix it?

-In most cases, malware is the root cause of a changed search engine.
-When you download and install free software from the Internet, you may also be installing unwanted programs along with that.
-These programs can change your homepage and search engine without your permission.
+Malware usually causes changes to your search engine.
+When you download free software from the Internet, you might also install unwanted programs.
+These can alter your homepage and search engine without asking.

 Uninstall the Suspicious Software

-The first step is to identify and uninstall the software that you think might be causing the problem.
-To do this, head to your list of installed programs and look for any suspicious entries, especially those that you recently installed.
-Once you’ve found the suspicious software, click “Uninstall” and follow the prompts to remove it from your system.
+The first step is to find and uninstall the software you believe is causing the problem.
+Go to your list of installed programs and search for any suspicious entries, particularly those recently installed.
+Once you’ve spotted the suspicious software, click “Uninstall” and follow the prompts to remove it.

 Restore Your Browser Settings

-The next step is to restore your browser settings to their default values.
-This will remove any changes that the malware might have made, such as changing your homepage or search engine.
-To do so, go to Chrome’s Settings > Reset and clean up.
-Next, press “Restore settings to their original defaults” and click “Reset settings.”
+The next step is to restore your browser’s default settings, removing any malware changes, like altered homepages or search engines.
+Go to Chrome Settings > Reset and clean up.
+Press “Restore settings to their original defaults” and click “Reset settings.”

 Scan Your Computer for Malware